What Is The Internet? Partial Connectivity in the Internet Core: Detecting Partial Connectivity

 We use RIPE Atlas~\cite{Ripe15c} for islands (\autoref{sec:chiloe}) and to see how partial connectivity affects monitoring (\autoref{sec:dnsmon}).
 As of 2022, it has about 12k \acp{VP}, distributed globally in over 3572 different IPv4 ASes.
 Atlas VPs carry out both researcher-directed measurements and periodic scans of DNS servers.
 We use Atlas scans of DNS root servers in our work.

 We validate our results using CAIDA's Ark~\cite{ark_data}, and use AS numbers from Routeviews~\cite{routeviews}.

 We generally use recent data, but in some cases we chose older data to avoid known problems in measurement systems.
-We show our results are robust to other time periods in \autoref{sec:2020}.
+Many of our findings are demonstrated over multiple years, as we show in \autoref{sec:2020}.
 We use Trinocular measurements for 2017q4 because this time period had six active VPs, allowing us to make strong statements about how multiple perspectives help.
 We use 2020q3 data in \autoref{sec:peninsula_locations} because Ark observed a very large number of loops in 2017q4.
-Problems with different VPs reduced coverage for 2019 and 2020, but we verify and find quantitatively similar results for 2020 data in \autoref{sec:2020}).
+Problems with different VPs reduced coverage for 2019 and 2020, but we verify and find quantitatively similar results in 2020 in \autoref{sec:2020}).